adewoye-saheed-dML/adewoye-saheed-dML/README.md

 ### Personal Mission

->My professional journey is rooted in a deep curiosity for the stories data can tell.
-With a foundation in Data Analysis and Data Science, and currently expanding my expertise into Data Engineering, I focus on the entire data lifecycle.
-I am committed to designing and implementing efficient data pipelines and architectures that ensure data is not just available, but reliable and actionable.
-For me, it is about transforming raw data into intelligent systems that drive decision-making and solve pressing challenges.
+>My professional journey is rooted in a deep curiosity for the stories data can tell about energy, emissions, and sustainability.
+With a foundation in Data Analysis and Data Science, and expanding into ESG-focused Data Engineering, I focus on the full data lifecycle in support of sustainable decision-making.
+I am committed to designing and implementing efficient pipelines and analytics systems that ensure energy and carbon data is accurate, actionable, and impactful.
+For me, it is about transforming raw sustainability data into intelligent insights that help organizations reduce carbon footprints, optimize operations, and achieve ESG goals.

 ---
 ### About Me

 * **Current Role:** Mentor Lead at Insights Data Academy.
-* **Learning:** Currently deepening my knowledge of unsupervised machine learning with MeanShift Clustering.
-* **Focus:** Expertise in cloud computing, storage solutions, and AI-driven data analytics.
-Proven ability to leverage data wrangling, visualization, and predictive modeling.
+* **Focus:** Expertise in ESG analytics, energy data, and carbon-intensity modeling.
+Skilled in building automated data pipelines, dashboards, and decision tools for sustainability and industrial decarbonization.
-* **Passion:** I am passionate about developing cloud-based AI Data solutions for sustainable impact.
+* **Passion:** I am passionate about turning energy and emissions data into actionable insights that reduce carbon footprints and support ESG goals.
-* **Let's Connect:** Feel free to ask me anything; I'm always open to discussions and collaboration.
+* **Let's Connect:** Always open to discussions on ESG analytics, climate tech, sustainability data, and industrial decarbonization.
 * **Education:** B.Eng.
 Mechanical Engineering

 ---